Relacibo/hyprmcsr/README.md

 ## Overview

 This project automates the setup of a Minecraft speedrunning environment on Linux using Hyprland, Pipewire, and various helper tools.
+The focus is on simplicity and making it easy to adapt or extend for your own needs.
 Configuration is centralized in the `config.json` file.
 Installation and setup of required JARs, Pipewire configuration, and keybinds are handled automatically via the install script.
 I only tested it on my own system: Fedora 42.